bijoutrouvaille/fireward/readme.md

 FireWard allows you to declare primitive types as `const`, as in the example above.
 A `const` field will permit being written to once, rejecting subsequent writes.
 By design, the update will also be permitted in situations where the previous value is `null` or optional and absent.

 _Warning_: `const` current only works on primitive types.
-Marking a non-primitive as const will fail silently and do nothing.
+Marking a non-primitive as const will compile without error but do nothing.

 #### Punctuation